Manu Biosphere Reserve and Macaw Clay Lick 8 Days

-- Package / Tour: Manu Biosphere and Macaw 8D/7N
+- Package / Tour: Manu Biosphere Reserve and Macaw Clay Lick 8D/7N

 - Locations Visited: Manu Biosphere and Macaw 8D/7N